maguilarga/javascript-challenge/README.md

 ![ToyStory Martians](Images/martians.png)

 The extra-terrestrial menace has come to Earth and we need to be prepared.
 We have collected all eye-witness reports; what we need now is put this information online for the world to see.
-Your mission, should you chose to accept it is to transform a JSON-format file into a beautiful site in which our faithful followers will be able to query all sightings.
+Your mission, should you chose to accept it, is to transform a JSON-format file into a beautiful site in which our faithful followers will be able to query all sightings.

 ### Project Description
 In this homework we had to work with different technologies (javascripts, HTML, CSS) and create an harmonious  application; life is getting interesting.